 The third is the preparation of a manuscript intended for publication in a refereed academic journal.

-This accomplishes several goals that exceed the thesis process now in place.
+This accomplishes several goals that exceed the thesis process.
 First, it enables our students to have a terminal experience that better prepares them for publishing in the field of psychology.
 By preparing a manuscript to be submitted to a refereed journal in our field following APA manuscript style, the student has a more authentic sample of academic behavior typically experienced in the field of psychology.
 Second, the oral presentation to faculty, students and invited guests allows a better assessment of oral communication skills that fit within our ALC’s for graduate students.

 Process for Completing the TeRP: